Help empower kids to make good choices with a positive mindset.

 Ask children to show you what a good mood and a bad mood look like using body language and their face.
 Then have them turn and talk to a partner to define the word mood.
 Explain that there are many ways to define mood.
-With fit, mood is defined as "I will" (I will make a fit choice) or "I won't" (I won't make a fit choice).
+With fit, mood is defined as the feelings and emotions that influence your choices throughout the day.
 Your mood is your motivation, and it changes throughout the day.

 To use this with your students click here.

 William and Jami's Bad News

 The slideshow presents a story about how William and Jami react to not getting selected for the swim team.
 William pouts and says, "Swimming is stupid," then grabs a bottle of soda.
 Jami decides to calm down by taking some deep breaths, then asks William if he wants to practice with her and try again at the next try outs.